 The key focus of the Joint Action is on implementation, reflected in the key deliverable: the Roadmap on Implementation and Sustainability of Cancer Control Actions, which will support Member States in the implementation of cancer control actions by facilitating mutual learning among EU MSs.
 As Work Package 4 leader, the Belgian Cancer Center is responsible for the development of this final deliverable.
-The two main objectives of the WP4 are therefore to (1) collect and gather the material for developing the content of the Roadmap and (2) to build the Roadmap as a useful tool for EU MSs.
+The two main objectives of the WP4 will therefore be to (1) collect and gather the material for developing the content of the Roadmap and (2) to build the Roadmap as a useful tool for EU MSs.

-Regarding the content of the Roadmap, WP4 firstly supports the integration of the iPAAC core WPs 5-10 results into implementation support.
-The core WP leaders and their partners will contribute to the provison of evidence and background material, and to the translation of their results into the Roadmap.
-Secondly, the WP4 task is to explore the EU MSs experience in the implementation of cancer control policy.
-Therefore, the Cancer Control Policy Interview Survey will be conducted with health administrators and experts involved in cancer control actions implementation in EU countries.
+Regarding the content, the WP4 will firstly translate the results of the iPAAC core WPs 5-10 into implementation support.
+The core WP leaders and their partners will contirbute to the translation but espcially to the provison of the evidence and background material suporting their results.
+Secondly, the WP4 will explore the EU MSs experience in the implementation of cancer control policy.
+Therefore, the Cancer Control Policy Interview Survey is conducted with health administrators and experts involved in cancer control actions implementation in EU countries.

-Regarding the building of the Roadmap tool, the main task of the WP4 is to develop a format that suits the needs of the target groups, i.e. the health policy makers, administrators, the civil society; or other actors responsibles of cancer control implementation.
-In addition, the tool has to facilitate the exchange of experience and to be user friendly.
+Regarding the building of the tool, the main task of the WP4 is to develop a format that suits the needs of the target groups, i.e. the health policy makers, administrators, the civil society all responsibles of cancer control implementation.
+In addition, the tool has to facilitate mutual learning and to be user friendly.

-To reach these objectives, the WP4 has two supporting platforms: the Governmental Board, composed by representatives of Member States; and the Roadmap Coordination Committee, composed by WP's 1-10 leaders, the EC and external experts.
+To reach these obejctives, the WP4 gathered two working groups: the Governmental Board, composed by representatives of Member States; and the Roadmap Coordination Committee, composed by WP's 1-10 leaders, the EC and external experts.

-Both platforms meet bi-annually, back to back, to update Member States, partners and the EC on the results.
-Further, these discussion moments ensure that the Roadmap is developed in accordance to the needs of Member States and to discuss, agree and solve technical issues.
+The meetings of these groups are regularly held, back to back, to update Member States, partners and the EC on the results, but also, to ensure that the Roadmap is developed in accordance to the needs of Member States and finally, to discuss, agree and solve technical issues.